batiste/gemma-learn-blop/README.md

 python3.11 train.py
 ```

+With those settings, the training on my Mac M1 would take around 1 hours for 3 epochs on a dataset of 100*5 examples.

 ### Model Quantization

 The fine-tuned Hugging Face weights are merged and converted to GGUF format using llama.cpp.
 This make it easy to run on my machine